-Challenge your abs with this core dumbbell workout.
-It works mainly the “6-pack” and the oblique muscles, for ab tone and waist shaping.
-For best results do the workout 3 times a week – the dumbbell exercises for abs PDF includes a schedule for you to plan and track your workouts.
+Challenge your core with this these dumbbell exercises for abs.
+They work mainly the “6-pack” and the oblique muscles, for ab tone and waist shaping.
+For best results do the workout 3 times a week – the PDF includes a schedule for you to plan and track your workouts.

 Needed for this workout